Coding-Kiwi/fecha-php/Readme.md

 [![Build Status](https://drone.codingkiwi.dev/api/badges/codingkiwi/fecha-php/status.svg)](https://drone.codingkiwi.dev/codingkiwi/fecha-php)

-Simple tool to convert from php datetime format to fecha format
+Simple tool to convert from php datetime format to [fecha](https://www.npmjs.com/package/fecha) format (~960 Bytes minified + gzipped)

 This is useful if you for example have a js datepicker in a laravel php application and you want to use the same format at both places.